Ukrainian Premier League: Klasychne derby

 The central feature of the league is a rivalry between Shakhtar Donetsk and Dynamo Kyiv which has adopted its name as Klasychne derby.
-The rivalry started ever since the end of 1990s when both teams started consistently to place the top two places from season to season.
+The rivalry started ever since the end of the 1990s when both teams started consistently to place the top two places from season to season.
 The rivalry became really established when Shakhtar obtained its first national title in 2002.

 Other championship contenders

 The surprising win of the first season by SC Tavriya Simferopol has never turned the club into a real contender for another title and the club was not always successful to secure a place among the top five.
-In the beginning of 1990s, FC Chornomorets Odessa and the two-time Soviet champions FC Dnipro were also among the main contenders.
+In the beginning of the 1990s, FC Chornomorets Odesa and the two-time Soviet champions FC Dnipro were also among the main contenders.
 The 1972 Soviet champions FC Zorya Luhansk until 2013 really struggled to stay in the top league.
 Among other contenders there were FC Metalist Kharkiv that were the league's runners-up in 2012–13 and FC Metalurh Donetsk that showed some consistent form in the early 2000s.